ibm-cloud-docs/Cloudant/replicate/replication_guide.md

 In some cases,
 it might not be possible to run replication in either configuration, for example when one account is behind a firewall.
-Replication happens over HTTP or HTTPS and so no non-standard ports need be opened.
+Replication happens over HTTPS and so no non-standard ports need be opened.
 The decision as to which device starts replication is yours.

 ## How does replication affect the list of changes?